Former Topsham youth theater director sentenced for child sexual assault

 In addition to his work at the community group, Eichman also had been a part-time drama teacher at the Saint John’s Catholic School in Brunswick since 2008.

 Liberman said he thought the outcome of the case was fair and lauded the Topsham and Brunswick police departments for their investigations.
-He declined to say whether he believed other children could have also been victimized by Eichman but did not have their abuse brought to the attention of law enforcement.
+He declined to say whether he believed other children could have been victimized by Eichman without the abuse being brought to the attention of law enforcement.

 “I believe this is an outcome that is fair and consistent with similar cases in court in the state of Maine,” Liberman said.
 “I’m also happy he’s going to prison for 10 years and he’ll be on the sex offender registry for the rest of his life.
 I think the community is being protected by this sentence.”